-Professor Ahern’s current research investigates the usefulness for literary studies of insights emerging from the “turn to affect” across the humanities and social sciences.
+Professor Ahern’s current research investigates the usefulness for literary studies of insights emerging from the turn to affect across the humanities and social sciences.
 Publications resulting from this research program so far include: Affect Theory and Literary Critical Practice: A Feel for the Text, an edited collection with Palgrave Macmillan (2019); “Nothing More than Feelings?
 Affect Theory Reads the Age of Sensibility,” an article in The Eighteenth-Century: Theory and Interpretation (2017); and “Professing the Ineffable: Love in Excess, Affect Theory, and the Matter of Romance,” a chapter in Approaches to Teaching the Works of Eliza Haywood, ed.
 Tiffany Potter (MLA, 2019).
 Current projects include writing a chapter for The Routledge Companion to Gender and Affect, and contributing the section on Affect Theory to The Year’s Work in Critical and Cultural Theory for upcoming volumes (2021–2024).
 Professor Ahern is also guest editor of the next volume of Lumen, the annual journal of the Canadian Society of Eighteenth-Century Studies.

 As Coordinator of the Writing Centre, Professor Ahern is also engaged in the scholarship of teaching and learning.
 He has completed a multidisciplinary project with colleagues in Psychology and History to study the academic achievement and well-being of international students whose first language is not English.